How To Buy a House in 15 Steps

 - How long would your commute to work be?

 - Is there convenient access to public transportation?

 - What markets, restaurants, retail stores, and parks are in the neighborhood?

-- If you have children or are planning to have kids, how are the local schools?
+- If you have children or are planning to have kids, how good are the local schools?

 Who it’s good for: Buyers with good credit who can afford a down payment of at least 20%.

 Conventional loans are the most common type of mortgage.
-There are two types: conforming and nonconforming.
+They come in two types: